Learn How to Think in Japanese with These Awesome Tips, Tricks and Translation Ideas

 Your thoughts make you who you are.

-That doesn’t mean you can’t learn to think in Japanese.
-You can do it.
-As a matter of fact, this is a vital step on the road to fluency.
+That doesn’t mean you can’t learn to think in Japanese—it’s actually a vital step on the road to fluency.

 1. Use Real or Imaginary Stories and Conversations

-Take note of those small interactions throughout the day
+Take note of small interactions throughout the day

 Narrate your morning routine

 If you’re not into chatting or you have a bad memory, don’t fret.

 You can use the things in your home and your everyday routine to help.

 Let’s say you get up in the morning and you head to the bathroom.
 As you get up to go get your toothbrush, start talking to yourself about your day.